CeramicSkate0/sysmon-config/README.md

 # Note about this fork:
 Ceramicskate0's fork of SwiftOnSecurity's sysmon config differs in 1 key area.
 With the exception of RegistryEvent,FileCreateTime, ImageLoads, and ProcessAccess I have tried to take a exclude only approach.
-This leads to more logs.
-But I use [SWELF](https://github.com/ceramicskate0/SWELF) to ship my logs and thus do not get all of them on the SIEM.
+I use [SWELF](https://github.com/ceramicskate0/SWELF) to ship my logs and thus do not get all of them on the SIEM.
 I only get the logs I want and if ever needed all the logs they will remain on the end point until they roll.

 [HOW TO INSTALL SYSMON AND UPDATE WITH SCHEDULED TASK HERE](https://github.com/ceramicskate0/Scripts/tree/master/WindowsBatch)